-A PE must register with the Department of Revenue Services (DRS) for sales and use taxes and Connecticut income tax withholding, as well as most other Connecticut taxes administered by DRS.
-Visit the DRS website at www.ct.gov/DRS to register online or complete Form REG-1, Business Taxes Registration Application.
-If a PE already has a Connecticut Tax Registration Number, additional taxes for which the PE is liable may be added to the registration by contacting the DRS Registration Unit at 860-297-4885.
+Generally, a PE must register with DRS if it is liable for any taxes administered by DRS, such as sales and use taxes and Connecticut income tax withholding.
+If the PE does not have a Connecticut Tax Registration Number, the PE may register online through the DRS website at www.ct.gov/DRS.
+If the PE already has a Connecticut Tax Registration Number, additional taxes for which the PE is liable may be added to the registration online through the Taxpayer Service Center (TSC).